ps173/dotfiles/README.md

             xrdb ~/.Xresources

 #### Other things to install and do
-- [ ] In bashrc make alias for vim
+- [ ] In bashrc make alias for nvim
 - [ ] Install nvm
 - [ ] Install fortune
 - [ ] Install chromium